gjesse/intro-to-kotlin/PITCHME.md

 ## What is it?

     - developed by jetbrains
-- more consice
+    - more consice than java
+    - interoperable
     - pragmatic
+    - safe

 ---

 ## Where can I use it?

+    - jvm
+    - android
+    - javascript
+    - native targets
 ---

+## Enough chit-chat, let's get into the details

+---

-##
+## Basics